arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 \partial_x f = 0  \qquad   \partial_y f = 1
 $$

 So far so good.
-How about we switch to polar coorinates?
+How about we switch to polar coordinates?
 $$
 x = r \cos \phi   \qquad   y = r \sin \phi
 $$